Careers360 Logo

 • The respiratory rhythm centre is present in the medulla.
 It is a specialised centre and is responsible for the regulation of respiration.

-• The pneumotaxic centre is present in the pons of the brain.
+• The pneumatoxic centre is present in the pons of the brain.
 It moderates the functions of the respiratory rhythm centre.
-Nerve signals present in pneumotaxic centre reduces the duration of inspiration thus altering the respiratory rate.
+Nerve signals present in pneumotaxic centre reduce the duration of inspiration thus altering the respiratory rate.

 • A chemosensitive area is also there adjacent to the rhythm centre.
 This is highly sensitive to CO2 and hydrogen ions.
 An increase in these substances can activate this centre.

 • The chemosensitive area gives a signal to the rhythm centre to make adjustments to eliminate these substances.
-There are receptors that are associated with the aortic arch and the carotid artery.
+Some receptors are associated with the aortic arch and the carotid artery.
 They also recognise changes in CO2 and H+ concentration.

 • After that, they send necessary signals to the rhythm centre so that corrective actions can be taken.
 The role of oxygen is quite insignificant in the regulation of the respiratory rhythm centre.

-Major Sub Topics in NCERT Exemplar Class 11 Biology Solutions Chapter 17 Breathing and Exchange of Gases
+Major Topics and Sub Topics in NCERT Exemplar Class 11 Biology Chapter 17- Breathing and Exchange of Gases

 • Human Respiratory System